splunk/observability-workshop/docs/dashboards/savingcharts.md

 ![Create Dashboard](../images/dashboards/create-dashboard.png)

-You will now see the **New DashBoard** Dialog.
+You will now see the **New Dashboard** Dialog.
 In here you can give you dashboard a name and desciption, and set **Write Permissions**.

 Please use your own name in the following format to give your dashboard a name e.g. **YOUR_NAME-Dashboard**.